SEI-R-2-22/u2_lesson_react_router/README.md

 - `<Link/>` - Used to link to different routes, usually from within a component rendered by a route
 - `element` - Used to render a component for a route
 - `useParams` - a hook provided by React Router to help with navigation associated with dynamic route parameters
-- `useHistory` - a hook provided by React Router to add routes to a browsers navigation history
+- `useNavigate` - a hook provided by React Router to add routes to a browsers navigation history

 ## Resources